minhchaudo/hier-mil/README.md

 ## Exeperiments

-To reproduce the experiments described in the manuscript:
+To reproduce the experiments described in the manuscript, run `sh run.sh`

-- Download and preprocess the four datasets following the instructions and code in the `data` folder
-- Run `sh run.sh`

 Alternatively, refer to `Original_code.ipynb` for the original implementation of the experiments before code refactoring.